vbousquet/vpx_lightmapper/README.md

 The texture baking is performed according to:
 - Light groups, which define each lighting situation to be computed,
-- Bake groups, which define groups of object to be baked together and exported into a single merged mesh.
+- Bake groups, which define groups of object to be rendered, baked together and exported into a single merged mesh.

 The lightmap baker automates all the baking process according to the following workflow for each bake group:
 1. Identify non overlapping groups of objects from the camera point of view